 Estate taxes and inheritance taxes are similar, but there are some important differences to note.
 Estate taxes are taken out of the deceased’s estate immediately after their passing, while inheritance taxes are imposed upon the deceased’s heirs after they have received their inheritance.

 Nevada also does not levy a gift tax.
-Remember, the federal gift tax is applied once you give any individual more than $15,000 in one calendar year.
+Remember, the federal gift tax is applied once you give more than $16,000 in one calendar year.
 Give any less than that, and there is no federal gift tax.
 As for other taxes, it has no state income tax – including retirement income – and low property taxes.

 Other Necessary Tax Filings

 - Inheritance tax from another state – Even though Nevada does not levy an inheritance tax, if you inherit an estate from someone living in a state that does have an inheritance tax, you will have to pay it, even though you live in Nevada.